Cathaspa/Gene-Scripts/README.rst

 ``-a | --alpha``

 Specifies the alpha value.
-If used, you must also specify a column that will serve as the colour value for each gene.
+If used, you must specify an int that will serve as the cutoff value for colorisation.
 See ``--pvalues``.

 ``-p | --pvalues``

-Once you have specified an alpha, you must specify column(s) whose value for each gene will be compared to the alpha value.
+Once you have specified an alpha value, you must specify column(s) whose value for each gene will be compared to the alpha value.
 Everything below (including) the alpha value will be colored red.
 Everything strictly above the alpha will be colored black.